Skip to main content

 Subsection 1.3.6 Application Of Quadratic Equations To Real Life Situations.

-Quadratic equations are a type of mathematical equation that can be used to describe many different real-life situations.
+real-life situations.
 Whether you’re throwing a ball in the air, trying to maximize the area of a garden, or calculating profits for a business, quadratic equations can help solve problems that involve relationships with squared terms.

 In this section, we will learn how to recognize real-life situations that can be modeled by quadratic equations, how to set them up, and how to solve them step by step.